 - Fill in the “Street #”; begin to type the “Street Name” and click on selection from the list that appears

 - Click “Go To the Property”

 - On the right hand side of the property information page are links to past tax bills.

 Our office was designated as an agent of the U.S. Department of State for processing new U.S. Passport applications.
 Our office can supply all related forms or they may be downloaded from the U.S. Department of State’s website.
 Please note that, due to the time needed to process them, no passport applications will be accepted after 4:00 p.m.

 Adults (ages 16 and up)

 Adult Passports are valid for 10 years.
 Persons applying for a new Passport must submit a completed application, proof of citizenship, proof of identification, two passport quality photographs, and cash or check payment.
 Fee: $135.00.
-Passport processing may take up to 6 weeks but applicants have the option of requesting two-week processing for an additional expedite fee of $60.00.
+Passport processing may take up to 6 weeks but applicants have the option of requesting two-week expedited processing; additional expedite fees of $60 plus shipping apply.

 Children (ages 15 and under)

 Child passports are valid for a period of 5 years.
 Children must be accompanied by both parents or one parent with a notarized affidavit from the other parent.
 Parents applying for a new Passport for their children must submit a completed application, the child’s proof of citizenship, parental proof of identification, two passport quality photographs, and cash or check payment.
 Fee: $105.00.
-Passport processing may take up to 6 weeks but applicants have the option of requesting two-week processing for an additional expedite fee of $60.00.
+Passport processing may take up to 6 weeks but applicants have the option of requesting two-week expedited processing; additional expedite fees of $60 plus shipping apply.

 Renewing a Passport